Flu Shots 101: Who Needs a Flu Shot and When Should I Get One?

 How long does a flu shot last?

 This question is a little tricky.
 Because the flu season is unpredictable and everyone’s immune system may respond differently to a flu shot, there’s no way to put a specific timestamp on how long the effects of your flu shot will last.
-On average, a flu shot provides protection against the specific flu strains for up to 9 months.
-The CDC says that while “delaying vaccination might permit greater immunity later in the season, deferral could result in missed opportunities to vaccinate.”
+On average, a flu shot provides protection against the specific flu strains it was designed to treat for up to nine months.
+The CDC notes that while “delaying vaccination might permit greater immunity later in the season, deferral could result in missed opportunities to vaccinate.”
+Vaccination in the fall ensures that the impact of the vaccine with last through the flu’s most active months.

 Regardless of what part of the season you get your flu shot, the CDC does say that you need to get a new one every year.
 This is for two reasons: